Run, Forest, Run! (To? Or Away?)

 Forest City Brewing, Middletown

 I mention all of this because not only are we getting multiple breweries in the same towns now, in the case of Middletown, we have two independent breweries and a cidery in the same building.
-Sure, the Remington-Rand building is a very big building, but all three businesses – Spoke &Spy Cider, Forest City, and Stubborn Beauty Brewing – can be accessed within a minute or two.
+Sure, the Remington-Rand building is a very big building, but all three businesses – Spoke &Spy Ciderworks, Forest City, and Stubborn Beauty Brewing – can be accessed within a minute or two.
 (And in 2018, a third brewery – Steady Habit – made a fairly serious attempt to move in as well.)

 One must wonder… is this smart business or abject foolishness?
 I’m going with “smart business.”
 I’d reckon that most people visit at least two of the three entities while there.
 And while this isn’t the place to tell you which one or two I’d skip – or revisit – I’m sure everyone has their own opinion.
 Each of the three are dissimilar enough to be differentiated, while still serving the same general purpose.
 (That would be drinking alcohol if you’re unclear.)